ayaarragab/backend-engineering-fundamentals-hussien-nasser/backend-communication-patterns/2-sync-async.md

 ## Here's my notes from Hussien Nasser's course "Backend Engineering Fundamentals" in its second section, 2nd video

-### Quick note before reading this

-+ I'm focusing on making things make sense to whoever read these notes, as when I was studying I focused on this aspect too much, and because this course is mainly for SW engineers who had work experience in backend, it was a little bit hard to understand some concepts from the first moment, but the effort I did to understand paid off :)

 ### What does really asyncronous and syncronous mean?

 #### Here's a ChatGPT analogy that helped me ALOT